Fall of Kabul (2021): Women

 Blue Afghan burkas, known locally as chadori, (Note: Compare with chador) were identified by the Taliban as an acceptable type of required hijab.

 The withdrawal of the US army and most diplomatic international presence has changed the way of life for many Afghan women.
 At the beginning of September 2021, the focus on a male-dominated society returned, as the new regime appointed only men for the government positions.
 Besides not being represented by their government, the Taliban has also altered the access to education for females.
 In various parts of the country, girls were taken out of high school and women were barred from universities due to reasons of "capacity".
 After six months without education for these Afghan women, the Taliban had promised to reopen the schools in March 2022 but retracted their statement, which resulted in a protest.

 Life has changed for Afghan women as their freedom is being restricted; access to education is hindered, possibilities in employment are limited, there is lesser freedom regarding appearance and basic rights are curtailed.

 Mental health

 A study between August and November 2021 was completed by 214 Afghan students with a majority of 73.7% being female.
 Accurate studies in crisis areas like Afghanistan are difficult to conduct because it is hard to have a large number of participants and a smaller sample size weakens the results.
-Despite this, the research presents that 69.7% of participants suffer from depression and 70% from PTSD due to the fall of Kabul and the crisis that came after.
+Despite this, the research presents that 69.7% of participants have depression and 70% from PTSD due to the fall of Kabul and the crisis that came after.
 Women are affected more than men and the general scores are higher than those of prior studies in Afghanistan.